 Wage employees may receive wage increases granted by the Governor and/or the General Assembly.
-Wage adjustments will be made when advised to do so by the Virginia Department of Human Resource Management.
+Wage adjustments will be made when advised to do so by the Virginia Department of Human Resource Management (DHRM).

 Wage employees are covered under the Virginia Workers’ Compensation Act.
 When eligibility is established, compensation is provided after a standard seven calendar day waiting period.

-Wage employees shall be allowed leave without pay for military service in the reserve components.
-When a wage employee enters active military service, reemployment will be granted under the terms provided for in the United Services Employment and Reemployment Rights Act.
+Wage employees shall be allowed leave without pay for military service.
+When a wage employee returns from active military service, reemployment will be granted under the terms provided for in the United Services Employment and Reemployment Rights Act (USERRA).

-Wage employees who meet eligibility requirements may take the allowable weeks of unpaid family or medical leave as outlined in the Family and Medical Leave Act.
+Wage employees who meet eligibility requirements may take the allowable weeks of unpaid family or medical leave as outlined in the Family and Medical Leave Act (FMLA).

-Wage employees cannot participate in the state's health insurance program, nor can they participate in life insurance, retirement or other benefit programs.
+Currently, wage employees cannot participate in the state's health insurance program, nor can they participate in life insurance, retirement, or other benefit programs.
 However, wage employees may participate in tax deferred compensation programs and AFLAC accident, cancer, critical care, hospitalization, and intensive care insurance.

-Non-student wage employees, who meet the criteria, are eligible for on-campus waiver of tuition in accordance with University Policies 1402 and 1405.
-Wage employees are not eligible for tuition reimbursement for courses taken at other educational institutions in accordance with University Policy 1401.
+Non-student wage employees, who meet the criteria, are eligible for on-campus waiver of tuition in accordance with Tuition Policies 1402 and 1405.
+Wage employees are not eligible for tuition reimbursement for courses taken at other educational institutions in accordance with Reimbursement Policy 1401.

-Division heads, academic deans and department heads are responsible for the consistent application of this policy and are responsible for ensuring hours worked are consistent with this policy.
-The monitoring of hours is the responsibility of the hiring supervisor.
+Vice presidents, deans, AVPs, directors, department heads, and supervisors are responsible for the consistent application of this policy and are responsible for ensuring hours worked are consistent with this policy.

 Human Resources will monitor the hours of wage employees and will assist supervisors with management of hours.
 Human Resources will notify hiring supervisors when their wage employee(s) have reached 1,200 hours within the measurement period.

-Employees who violate this policy, particularly supervisors of wage employees who allow a wage employee to work more than 1500 hours in the, or to exceed an average of 29 hours worked per week during the Standard Measurement Period, are subject to discipline commensurate with the severity and/or frequency of the offense and may include termination of employment.
+Employees who violate this policy, particularly supervisors of wage employees who allow a wage employee to work more than 1,500 hours in the, or to exceed an average of 29 hours worked per week during the Standard Measurement Period, are subject to discipline commensurate with the severity and/or frequency of the offense and may include termination of employment.